MJ Melendez Player Props: Royals vs. Cardinals

 MJ Melendez At The Plate

-- Melendez will look to extend his five-game hitting streak.
-He's batting .400 with four homers in his last outings.
+- Melendez will look to extend his six-game hitting streak.
+He's batting .400 with three homers during his last games.

-- Melendez has reached base via a hit in 69 games this season (of 109 played), and had multiple hits in 17 of those games.
+- He has scored in 39 games this season (35.5%), including multiple runs in nine games.

-- In 23.9% of his games this year, Melendez has driven in at least one run.
-In 12 of those games (11.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 34.9% of his games this season, with more than one run scored in 8.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.